-While all the hotels I stayed in during my ten day trip to Eritrea offered “WiFi,” but it was ridiculously slow.
+While all the hotels I stayed in during my ten-day trip to Eritrea offered “WiFi”, it was ridiculously slow.
 I did not even once manage to log on to my Gmail account.
 I could not even send a snap on Snapchat or post a photo on Facebook during my visit.
-Posting a photo on Instagram took 10 minutes!!
+Posting a photo on Instagram took 10 minutes!

 Most of the information online on websites like TripAdvisor, Wikitravel/Wikivoyage is out of date.
 The top 2 rated restaurants on TripAdvisor had been closed for many months when I visited Eritrea in February 2017.

+There are at least nine local languages, with the Tigrinya language, Tigre, and Dahlik being the three most common ones.
 But, a thing that surprised me in Eritrea is the level of English speakers.

-“Everyone” spoke English, from the waiters in tiny restaurants and bars.
-To people selling fruit in the market.
-I would go as far and say that Eritrea has the best level of English speaking people I have ever experienced outside a native English speaking country.
+“Everyone” spoke English, from the waiters in tiny restaurants and bars to people selling fruit in the market.
+I would go as far and say that Eritrea has the best level of English-speaking people I have ever experienced outside a native English-speaking country.